indiscipline/zrtstr/README.md

 **Defaults include a reasonable dither threshold value, for strict checking set it to zero with `-d 0`!**

 ## Installation
-Rearchiver is tested to work under Windows and GNU/Linux.
+Zrtstr is tested to work under Windows and GNU/Linux.
 Probably works on OSX with no changes.

 ### Download
 **Binaries** for the main platforms are provided in [Releases](https://github.com/indiscipline/zrtstr/releases).